DiGro/QGIS-Documentation/docs/developers_guide/qtcreator.rst

       :width: 100%

 That's the basics of it.
-Press the :guilabel:`Configure Project` button and QtCreator will start scanning the source tree for autocompletion support and do some other housekeeping stuff in the background.
+Press the :guilabel:`Configure Project` button and Qt Creator will start scanning the source tree for autocompletion support and do some other housekeeping stuff in the background.

 .. image:: img/configurationDone.png